google/applied-machine-learning-intensive/v2/xx_misc/probability_and_statistics/slides.md

 ![](res/probstats02.png)

 <!--
-We can recover the probability of X from summing the conditional probability of X given Y times the probability of Y.
+We can recover the probability of X by summing the conditional probability of X given Y times the probability of Y, for every possible Y.

 Image Details:
 * [probstats02.png](http://www.google.com): Copyright Google